Wall Panelling Cost

 • Are they experienced?
 Choose someone who has done wall panelling work previously.
 Ask to see photos and examples of their past work.

 • Do you know what's included?
-Ask for detailed quotes, so you can see what everything costs and check all the work you want doing is included.
+Ask for detailed quotes, so you can see what everything costs and check all the work you want doing is included, including prep work and finishing.
+You should also ask what materials are being used to determine the value for money.

 • Are they insured?
 Check that your wall panelling specialist has public liability insurance.